 We had never heard of the Parc de L’Orangerie of Strasbourg before this visit to Strasbourg.
 But the hotel we stayed at was located just next door to it, so we decided to check it out.
 And we absolutely loved it!

 And apparently, we are not the only ones.
-This park is rated as one of the best things to do in Strasbourg by independent travelers on Trip Advisor.
+This park is rated as one of the best things to do in Strasbourg on Trip Advisor.

 Parc de L’Orangerie is a really beautiful park with several restaurants, well-maintained paths, a playground, a pond with row boats, a mechanical car ride for the kids, a beautiful Josephine Pavillon, a small zoo and a farm zoo.

 We visited Strasbourg in winter and even then, this park was really nice.
 If you are in Strasbourg in spring or in summer, it’s a must!